colorbynumb3r/colorbynumb3r.github.io/docs/gun-safety.md

 nav_order: 1.5
 ---

+{: .warning }
+Make sure to read and understand everything on this page before participating in shoots

 ## 4 Main Rules for Gun Safety

 1. Treat all firearms as if they are loaded (even if you know they are not!)